Mercedes-Benz G-Class Review

-The 2013 Mercedes Benz G-Class ranks 8 out of 10 Luxury Large SUVs.
-This ranking is based on our analysis of published reviews and test drives of the Mercedes Benz G-Class, as well as reliability and safety data.
+The 2014 Mercedes-Benz G-Class ranks 8 out of 9 Luxury Large SUVs.
+This ranking is based on our analysis of published reviews and test drives of the Mercedes-Benz G-Class, as well as reliability and safety data.

 Other SUVs to Consider

-The Land Rover Range Rover has impressive off-roading skills as well as good road manners, according to auto journalists.
-The Range Rover gets better fuel economy than the G-Class, and reviewers say it has one of the most elegant and opulent cabins in the class.
+Reviewers agree that the Land Rover Range Rover has impressive off-roading skills, poised handling and a compliant ride.
+The Range Rover gets better fuel economy than the G-Class, and test drivers write that it has one of the most elegant cabins in the class.

-The 2013 Mercedes-Benz G-Class is available in two trims.
+The 2014 Mercedes-Benz G-Class seats five and is available in two trims.
 The G550 has a 5.5-liter V8 and the G63 AMG has a twin-turbocharged version of the same engine.
 A seven-speed automatic transmission and full-time four-wheel drive are standard.
-The G63 AMG is reintroduced for the 2013 model year and the G-Class overall receives some styling updates, but is otherwise unchanged.
-As a result, this overview uses applicable research and reviews from 2013 and prior model years.
+The G-Class is largely unchanged for the 2014 model year.
+As a result, this overview uses applicable research and reviews from 2014 and prior model years.

 - View the best prices for the 2014 Mercedes-Benz G-Class

 - Calculate monthly payment and apply for a loan